 -How to make a diet by understanding some solid basics.
 The basic needs of protein, (healthy) fats, carbs, vitamins&minerals with what micronutrients repartition for each.

 -How to reach extra calories when on a high calorie count diet with: quality supplements, healthy fat foods, junk food.
 How meal prepping and quality supplements can help you reach your calories healthily if you have a smart plan.

 Calorie Basics: establishing a foundation

 Start with calories because they control your weight.
-When you eat more calories than you use, you gain weight, and the opposite.
+When you eat more calories than you use, you gain weight, and vice versa.
 Calorie surplus (more than you need) and deficit (less than you need) product weight gain and loss, respectively.

 This is the main lever you use to promote muscle-and-weight gain or fat loss – the two key pillars of bodybuilding.
 Your calories need to serve your purpose and they’re your top priority for changing your body – which is why you should use junk food to meet your calorie needs if you’re chasing bodybuilding (not just health) goals.